marlenew27/UCI-MLHackthon2021/README.md

 Goal: The dataset we work on is YelpNYC.
 Our goal is to predict whether a Yelp review is real or fake based on NLP models.

-#### - Important: source code is saved in .ipynb format in /code, and a pdf version of the notebook is also included.
+- Important: Source code is saved in .ipynb format in /code, and a pdf version of the notebook is also included.
+- References we used in the project are listed in attributions.txt.